 Project and pricing details

-To eliminate the need for additional back-and-forth conversation, further delaying the client from accepting your proposal, you can provide different package options for the project and what is included with each package.
-This allows the client some flexibility, whether time or budget is needed, to choose the package that fits their needs best.
+To eliminate the need for additional back-and-forth conversation, further delaying the client from accepting your proposal, you can provide different package options for the project and what is included with each one.
+This allows the client some flexibility, whether time or budget is needed, to choose the package that best fits their needs.

 In addition, be sure to include all relevant tax and service charges and any discounts or promotions if applicable.
 The estimate is just that, an estimate.
 Be as accurate as you can be, while still understanding that costs could change before you deliver the quote to the client.